 From 1914 the Institute of Secretaries was based at London Wall, moving to a Livery Hall purchased from the Worshipful Company of Curriers in 1928.
 This building was destroyed during an air raid in 1940 and temporary HQ was established in Gresham Street.

 In 1970 the Institute merged with the Corporation of Secretaries becoming the Institute of Chartered Secretaries and Administrators in 1971.
 In 1981 the ICSA absorbed the Institute of Local Government Administrators.

 To be the leading global professional institute in governance.
-Our objectives are to promote the knowledge and skills of Chartered Secretaries and the importance of practicing good governance.
+Our objectives are to promote the knowledge and skills of Chartered Secretaries and Chartered Governance Professionals and the importance of practicing good governance.

 When membership in a country has reached a significant number, the Council establishes a ‘division’ in that country which operates with its own Committee of Council, staff, and premises.
 This has enabled members worldwide to be serviced locally, whilst remaining a member of an international body at the same time.

 When a country does not yet have enough members to support a divisional structure, these members are automatically on the register of the United Kingdom, Republic of Ireland and Associated Territories Division.

 In harmony with its mission The Chartered Governance Institute seeks to be the leading professional institute for company secretaries, risk professionals and other professionals involved in governance.
 It achieves this by: